 Bathroom sink plumbing for Los Angeles’ worst clogs

-We hope you’ve learned how to fix a clogged bathroom sink.
+We hope you’ve learned how to clear a bathroom sink drain.
 If you’ve tried everything and are still up to your elbows in water, contact the pros at Mike Diamond.
-Some clogs are stubborn or so far down your line that they require extra finesse.
+Some sink clogs are stubborn or so far down your line that they require extra finesse and professional tools.
 We know how to dislodge these tough clogs and get your drain flowing again.